KevinKeillor/Docker-NuGet-Server-Windows-Core/README.md

 Start-WebSite 'NuGetServer'

 ## Service Monitor
+Note: Trying to figure this one out... not sure how this works.. leaving notes for now...

 ServiceMonitor is a Windows executable designed to be used as the entrypoint process when running IIS inside a Windows Server container.

 [GitHub: IIS.ServiceMonitor](https://github.com/microsoft/IIS.ServiceMonitor)